 SUMMARY – Secure data backup

-Data backup of all your files means in the event of a disaster you can restore and keep on working.
+Data backup of all your files means that you can restore and keep working in the event of a disaster.
 Back up solutions can be low cost and high maintenance through to high cost and automated.
 Backups should be done reliably, securely, regularly, and kept at a different location.